gaelmoccand/Cpp_Weekly/containers/README.md

 ```
 ### 2.3 Remove element with a predicate

-Untill C++17 we still use the erase remove Idiom for a predicate as well
+Untill C++17 we still use the erase remove Idiom for a predicate as well.

 ```cpp
 auto negativeNumber = [](auto const & elem) { return elem < 0;};